EOSIO/eosio.contracts/docs/03_guides/03_how-to-stake.md

-## How to stake tokens for CPU and/or NET bandwidth

 You can stake tokens for CPU and/or NET bandwidth using `cleos` command line tool or using a wallet that implements this functionality.

 TO DO: verify and correct the next url